petermr/semanticClimate/Internship_discussion.md

 ## FRIDAY 2022-12-02 0900UTC 1430 IST and/or 1230 UTC 1800 IST

 * @GY would like to join us on Fridays.
 We have provisionally found that 0900 UTC is a good time for new intake.
-My suggestion was that we make this regular but ALSO have a less frequent meeting at 1230 UTC that @Manny and @GY

-### Meeting Discussions:
-* Gita mailed others

-* Peter collegues applied for fellowship.
-Hypothetical apply for fellowship

-* FELLOWSHIPS

-#### upscaling #semanticClimate

-* clear vision
-* few minutes-
-* Where we end,
-* we need to something,

 ### Central dictionary

 WE need IPCC onboarding

-#### Independent website Karthik.
+#### Independent website @Karthik.
 Karthik- what`s happening on website

 * Next Technical Hackathon: In Janurary